Mrfrey14/salesforceDev/SF-Best-Practices-Documentation.md

 </h1>

 ### _<u>Test method best practices</u>_
-- Use testMethod modifier on test methods instead of @isTest above the method signature
+- Use testMethod modifier on test methods instead of @isTest above the method signature.
+It looks quite a bit cleaner.
-- Put the test setup as the first method in the test class before all test methods
+- Put the test setup method as the first method in the test class before all test methods.
+Also, always utilize @TestSetup methods for setting up test data.
-- Create a test method for every class method no matter what, even if one method will call to - another method and give you code coverage.
+- Create a test method for every class method no matter what, even if one method will call to another method and give you code coverage.
 - Always ensure every test method uses at least one assertion to make sure we are not only getting code coverage but that our apex classes are returning the results we expect them to return.
+- Make sure to test for both positive and negative scenarios in your test classes (scenarios that fail and scenarios that don't).
+- Make sure to test bulk scenarios.
+Testing the creation of one contact in a contact trigger is not sufficient.
+Test how it handles a load of 10,000 contacts too.

 ```java
 //Test Class